 My daughter and one of her girlfriends took a trip to Costa Rica and had a typical meal that is often served there.
 It inspired her to recreate it.
-Her Costa Rican dinner was a mix of Shrimp and Chicken with Mango served on a plate with Salsa and Beans.
-It was so good, I had to post it.
-Read about how Costa Rica is one of the world’s longevity hotspots here.
+It was a mix of shrimp and chicken with mango served on a plate with salsa and beans.
+Costa Rican food is one of the reasons, the island is a longevity hotspot.